|Reginald Arthur Burrows, JP

-Reginald Burrows was a former Member of Parliament and Senator in Bermuda.
+Reginald Arthur Burrows was a former Member of Parliament and Senator in Bermuda.

-Reginal Burrows was in Bermuda in 1934 to Reginald and Esme Burrows.
-He graduated from respected black college Wilberforce University in Ohio with degrees in engineering and mathematics.
+Reginal Burrows was in Bermuda on 4 March 1934 to Reginald and Esme Burrows.
+He graduated from the respected black college Wilberforce University in Ohio with degrees in engineering and mathematics.
 Burrows worked as a plumber in his younger years.